THE GREAT AMERICAN VACATION

 In 1965 the University of Kyoto in Japan established a permanent chimpanzee research station in Mahale at Kisoge, about a kilometer from the beach.
 It's still going strong and remains highly respected.

 There are no roads in Gombe or Mahale: all your game-viewing and chimpanzee tracking is done on foot.
 If you're a couch potato, stick with the National Geographic TV channel.
 What will you see other than chimpanzees?
 You'll almost certainly see olive baboons, vervet monkeys, red- and blue-tailed colobus monkeys, and some exciting birds.
 More than 230 bird species have been recorded here, so look out for crowned eagles, the noisy trumpeter hornbills, and the "rasta" birds (the crested guinea fowls with their black punk hairdos).
-Don't expect to see big game; although there are roan antelope, elephant, giraffe, buffalo, lion, and wild dog in the eastern savanna and woodland, these areas are largely inaccessible.
+Don't expect to see big game; although there are roan antelope, elephants, giraffes, buffalo, lions, and African wild dogs in the eastern savanna and woodland, these areas are largely inaccessible.
 But you're not here for big game.
 You're here to meet your match.

 Illegal trafficking is the greatest threat to Tanzania's endangered chimpanzee population.
 Highly coveted for medical research, zoos, and as pets, baby chimps are taken by force resulting in the death of many protective adults.